By CHELSEY POLLOCK

 DERRY -- While police say used video game buyers will likely feel the biggest effects of changes to Derry’s second-hand dealers ordinance, pawn shops in town say they welcome any reduction in paperwork.

-To comply with town code, Derry pawn shops and second-hand dealers must deliver written records and photographs of pawned items to the police department within 24 hours of the sale, which many say amounts to cumbersome piles of pa
+To comply with town code, Derry pawn shops and second-hand dealers must deliver written records and photographs of pawned items to the police department within 24 hours of the sale, which many say amounts to cumbersome piles of paperwork.

 But with changes approved by council Tuesday, several new items will be exempt from reporting altogether.